 To reduce its dependency on groundwater and increase reliance on surface water, the City of Houston, in association with four regional authorities, is expanding its Northeast Water Purification Plant by 320 million gallons per day by 2024.

 The L3PS Project will use cutting-edge submersible pumps to draw water from the depths of Lake Mead.

 To capture and distribute low lake level water from Lake Mead for Las Vegas, SNWA has developed multiple interdependent projects.
-The latest contract in this multi-stage effort is the L3PS Discharge Aqueducts Project.
+Barnard recently completed the L3PS Discharge Aqueducts Project as an additional contract in this multi-stage effort.

 After 15 years of dust mitigation efforts on Owens Lake, LADWP has realized success in compensating for the draining of this lake early in the 20th century.
 Phase 7a required moving quickly to apply a combination of mitigation techniques that had worked in the past on various parts of the expansive project site.

 An 1880s Arizona mining community reborn as an artist community and tourist attraction wanted to protect its historic feel while updating city services.

 The City of Scottsdale faced a challenge in its delivery of potable water through its West Leg Project.